ucloud/terraform-provider-ucloud/website/docs/r/db_instance.html.markdown

 * `engine_version` - (Required, ForceNew) The database engine version, possible values are: "5.5", "5.6", "5.7".
     - 5.5/5.6/5.7 for mysql and percona engine.
 * `name` - (Optional) The name of database instance, which contains 6-63 characters and only support Chinese, English, numbers, '-', '_', '.', ',', '[', ']', ':'.
 If not specified, terraform will auto-generate a name beginning with `tf-db-instance`.
-* `instance_storage` - (Required) Specifies the allocated storage size in gigabytes (GB), range from 20 to 4500GB.
+* `instance_storage` - (Required) Specifies the allocated storage size in gigabytes (GB), range from 20 to 32000GB.
 The volume adjustment must be a multiple of 10 GB.
-The maximum disk volume for SSD type are：
+The maximum disk volume for Highly Availability NVMe SSD is range 20 to 32000GB; The maximum disk volume for Highly Availability SATA SSD type are：
     - 500GB if the memory chosen is equal or less than 6GB;
     - 1000GB if the memory chosen is from 8 to 16GB;
     - 2000GB if the memory chosen is 24GB or 32GB;